The Core Team

 Host: Marianne Matzo, PhD, FAAN

 Marianne Matzo earned her PhD (1996) in Gerontology.
-As a certified advanced gerontological nurse practitioner (and previously certified as an advanced practice nurse practitioner in oncology and palliative care, she has dedicated her 44-year career in nursing to pain and symptom management for people living with incurable illnesses.
+As a certified advanced gerontological nurse practitioner (and previously certified as an advanced practice nurse practitioner in oncology and palliative care), she has dedicated her 45-year career in nursing to pain and symptom management for people living with incurable illnesses.

 Her award-winning Palliative Care Nursing textbook (with Dr. Deb Sherman) is now in its fifth edition.
 She also wrote a picture book to help explain death to children.
 She has taught palliative care principles all over the world and many of her academic publications have been translated into Japanese, Russian, and Italian.
 A retired university professor living in Yukon, Oklahoma, Marianne is now focusing on community education regarding dying and death.

 Co-Host: Charlie Navarrette